Careers at Siegel

 Qualifications

-Salary & Compensation: The anticipated salary for this position is $70,000, plus a bonus.
+The anticipated salary for this position is $100,000, plus a bonus with a target of 10% base salary.
 Additionally, we offer a competitive benefit package.
 For more information about our compensation structure, please email [email protected].

 Type: Full-time

-Siegel Family Endowment is a foundation focused on understanding and shaping the impact of technology on society.
+Siegel Family Endowment (Siegel) is a foundation focused on understanding and shaping the impact of technology on society.
 Siegel supports organizations whose work contributes to giving everyone the opportunity to learn and contribute to a rapidly changing society.
-We were founded in 2011 by David M. Siegel, Co-Founder and Co-Chairman of technology-driven algorithmic investment manager Two Sigma.
-We primarily focus on three interest areas: Learning, Workforce, and Infrastructure.
-Our grantmaking philosophy and process differs from many more traditional foundations — we encourage you to read through the “Our Approach” on www.siegelendowment.org/ to understand more about how we work with potential grantees.
+We were founded in 2011 by David M. Siegel, Co-Founder and Co-Chairman of Two Sigma, a financial sciences company.
+We primarily focus on three interest areas: Learning, Work, and Infrastructure.
+Our grantmaking philosophy and process differs from many more traditional foundations — we encourage you to read through the “Our Approach” to understand more about how we work with potential grantees.

 Position Summary